-To confirm the interaction between DAZAP2, Hpo, and SAV in vivo, S2 cells were cultured for co-immunoprecipitation assays following previously reported methods.
-Briefly, Drosophila S2 cells were first seeded in 24-well plates and then cultured overnight at 28 °C in Schneider's insect medium (Sigma) supplemented with 10% fetal bovine serum (Life Technologies, Inc.).
-After 24 h, cells were co-transfected with pAc5.1-DAZAP2-His, pAc5.1-Hpo-His, pAc5.1-Sav-V5, and pAc5.1-Sav without the WW domain-V5, pAc5.1-Sav without SARAH domain-V5, respectively, by using the Lipofectamine 3000 transfection reagent (Thermo Fisher Scientific, Waltham, MA) according to the manufacturer's instructions.
-At 36 h post-transfection, the S2 cells were washed twice with PBS before their proteins were extracted with RIPA buffer, followed by centrifugation at 14,000 \times g for 10 min.
-The supernatant, harboring a pool of different tag (His or V5)-containing proteins, was pre-cleared with 30 μ l of protein A beads for 40 min at 4 °C with shaking.
-Next, the mixture was centrifuged at $12,000 \times g$ for 10 min to remove the beads, with the ensuing supernatant incubated with 10 μ g of His and V5 antibodies overnight at 4 °C, under a gentle rotation.
-Protein A beads were then added to the mixture, which was incubated for 1 h at 4 °C to capture the antibodies.
-The beads were collected via centrifugation, washed with PBS, and then resuspended in the SDS-PAGE loading buffer for separation by SDS-PAGE and Western blot analysis (using the His or V5 antibody).
-To confirm the tri-molecular complex of Hpo, Sav, and DAZAP2 in crab, 500 μ l of protein from hemocytes in E. sinensis was incubated with EsHpo, EsSav, or EsDAZAP2 antibody overnight at 4 °C. Protein A/G magnetic beads for IP were added and incubated 3 h to capture the antigen-antibody complexes at 4 °C. The beads were collected via centrifugation and washed with PBS three times.
+To confirm the interaction between DAZAP2, Hpo, and SAV in vivo, S2 cells cultured were for co-immunoprecipitation assays following previously reported methods.
+Briefly, Drosophila S2 cells were first seeded in 24-well plates and then cultured overnight 28°C at in Schneider's insect medium (Sigma, Santa Clara, USA) supplemented with 10% FBS (Life Technologies, Waltham, USA).
+After 24 h. cells were co-transfected with pAc5.1-DAZAP2-His, pAc5.1-Hpo-His, pAc5.1-Sav-V5, and pAc5.1-Sav without the WW domain-V5, SARAH pAc5.1-Sav without domain-V5, respectively, by using the Lipofectamine 3000 transfection reagent (Thermo Fisher, Waltham, USA) according the manufacturer's to instructions.
+At 36 h post-transfection, the S2 cells were washed twice with PBS before their proteins were extracted with an RIPA buffer, followed by centrifugation at 14 000 \times g for 10 min.
+The supernatant, harboring a pool of different tag (His or V5)-containing proteins, was pre-cleared with 30 μl of Protein A beads for 40 min at 4°C with shaking.
+Next, the mixture was centrifuged at 12 000 \times g for 10 min to remove the beads, with the ensuing supernatant incubated with 10 μg of His and V5 antibodies overnight at 4°C, under a gentle rotation.
+Protein A beads were then added to the mixture, which was incubated for 1 h at 4°C to capture the antibodies.
+The beads were collected via centrifugation and washed with PBS, then re-suspended in the SDS-PAGE loading buffer for separation by SDS-PAGE and the Western blot analysis (using the His or V5 antibody).
+To confirm the tri-molecular complex of Hpo, Sav and DAZAP2 in crab, 500 μl of protein from hemocytes in E. sinensis was incubated with EsHpo, EsSav, or EsDAZAP2 antibody overnight at 4 °C. Protein A/G magnetic beads for IP were added and incubated 3 h to capture the antigen-antibody complexes at 4 °C. were The beads collected via centrifugation and washed with PBS three times.
 The mixture was resuspended with SDS-PAGE sample loading buffer and boiled at 100 °C for 5 min.
 The sample was centrifuged again and analyzed by Western blotting.
 Purified rabbit IgG was used as a control.
-All images were collected using an Odyssey CLx (LI-COR, Lincoln, NE).
+All images were collected using an Odyssey CLx (LI-COR, Lincoln, USA).